-We propose to develop a retrofit model for 6 blocks of flats at Y Bwythyn.
-WG have had difficulty in finding a solution for this type of building that also has different tenure types.
-This aligned with our cyclical maintenance programme provides an answer that could be replicated across our own stock and for other social landlords.
-The scheme provides an opportunity to go over and above the general planned works intended for the buildings to make it fit for our tenants to live in and integrates an optimised retrofit programme that can be done at the same time to minimise waste Y Bwthyn and embedded carbon.
+Y Bwthyn Coleshill Terrace answer that could be replicated across our own stock and for other social landlords.
+The scheme provides an opportunity to go over and above the general planned works intended for the buildings to make it fit for our tenants to live in and integrates an optimised retrofit programme that can be done at the same time to minimise waste and embedded carbon.
 It will also provide learning on how we engage with tenants and more particularly leasehold owners.
 We will look to see how we can include high insulation levels, low carbon heating and renewable energy technologies that will significantly lower the environmental impact from carbon emissions.
 It also provides an opportunity to extend the programme into other buildings and land within the area surrounding Y Bwythyn.
 2-4 Coleshill Terrace is an exciting project that offers a range of benefits.
 It is a conversion of existing buildings to 8 supported units of accommodation for people with learning disabilities and mental health in Llanelli Town Centre.
-Coleshill Terrace The scheme is currently under development and offers an optimised retrofit solution to flats and shared accommodation for clients with low to moderate needs.
+The scheme is currently under development and offers an optimised retrofit solution to flats and shared accommodation for clients with low to moderate needs.
 The retrofit measures will reduce carbon emissions, provide affordable warmth and allow the residents to live independently.
-This is pilot scheme for the replacement of E grade boilers that have/will be falling Replacement of out of compliance within the next 12-18 months due to age or component failure. non-compliant The scheme offers a solution to replace these boilers with low carbon heating systems boilers with and IES monitoring systems which optimises our approach to decarbonising homes Hybrid Heat without undertaking a deep retrofit at this stage.
-Other decarbonisation works (fabric Pumps insulation & renewables) will be considered at a later in line with our cyclical maintenance programmes.
+Replacement of non-compliant boilers with Hybrid Heat Pumps This is pilot scheme for the replacement of E grade boilers that have/will be falling out of compliance within the next 12-18 months due to age or component failure.
+The scheme offers a solution to replace these boilers with low carbon heating systems and IES monitoring systems which optimises our approach to decarbonising homes without undertaking a deep retrofit at this stage.
+Other decarbonisation works (fabric insulation & renewables) will be considered at a later in line with our cyclical maintenance programmes.